dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

-                An implementation is free to execute the previous four operations in any order, except that obviously the key must be evaluated by its type is checked, and likewise for the value.
+                An implementation is free to execute the previous four operations in any order, except that obviously the key must be evaluated before its type is checked, and likewise for the value.

                 1. Append an entry *key*: *value* to *result*.